 INTRODUCTION

 In the world health organization (who) study, during the world's nursing 2020, 4.6 million fewer nurses would be needed globally by 2030 if nothing is done.
-There is expected to be a 249, 843 shortage, in the philippines by 2030, if sufficient funding is not provided today to maintain nurses in the country's healthcare system (world health organization, 2020, april 7).
+There is expected to be a 249, 843 shortage, in the philippines by 2030, if sufficient funding is not provided today to maintain nurses in the country's healthcare system (world health organization, 2020, April 7).

-There are currently 498 nursing schools in the philippines, up from 190 in 1995.
-The availability of opportunities for foreign migration, particularly migration to the united states, has a significant impact on nursing school enrollment trends, and the united states remains the preferred destination for nurses educated in the philippine (arends et al., 2015).
+There are currently 498 nursing schools in the Philippines, up from 190 in 1995.
+The availability of opportunities for foreign migration, particularly migration to the united states, has a significant impact on nursing school enrollment trends, and the united states remains the preferred destination for nurses educated in the Philippines (Arends et al., 2015).
 As a result, nursing schools across the country have been assessing candidates to fill faculty positions and teach nursing students.

 In academic settings, registered nurses who instruct a course's clinical component are referred to as clinical instructors or adjunct faculty.
 They give lectures to students at schools, hospitals, community centers, or retirement homes.
-According to the literature on organizational socialization (louis, 1980), participants receive details of expectations (sops), organization inductions, training sessions, and official publications (borzillo et al., 2021).
+According to the literature on organizational socialization (louis, 1980), participants receive details of expectations (sops), organization inductions, training sessions, and official publications (Borzillo et al., 2021).

 The commitment to continuous growth and learning is the most important message to share during orientation.
 As a result, new hires are encouraged to ask questions in order to acquire the knowledge they need to learn, solve problems, and make informed decisions.
 A successful orientation program helps new hires become familiar with their work environment and support their understanding of their roles and responsibilities.